eumemic/ai-legion/README.md

 Interact with the agents through the console.
 Anything you type will be sent as a message to all agents currently.

+## Action errors

+After spinning up a new agent, you will often see them make some mistakes which generate errors:
+- Trying to use an action before they've asked for `help` on it to know what its parameters are
+- Trying to just use a raw text response instead of a correctly-formatted action (or raw text wrapping a code block which contains a valid action)
+- Trying to use a multi-line parameter value without wrapping it in the multiline delimiter (`% ff9d7713-0bb0-40d4-823c-5a66de48761b`)
+This is a normal period of adjustment as they learn to operate themselves.
+They generally will learn from these mistakes and recover, although `gpt-3.5-turbo` agents sometimes devolve into endless error loops and can't figure out what the problem is.
+It's highly advised never to leave an agent unattended, since such infinite loops can eat through your tokens quickly (especially if they're stuck on a high-token-count action such as `writeFile`).

 ## Agent state

 Each agent stores its state under the `.store` directory.
 Agent 1, for example, has